santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-combat.md

 |       4--5       |  Torso   |
 |        6         |   Head   |

-Once the combined total of damage taken is 5 or greater, the target is taken out of combat.
-They need medical intervention in order to survive.
+Once the combined total of damage taken is 5 or greater, the target is out of combat.
+They need medical intervention to survive.

 Should damage in any of the hit locations reach 5 or greater, consult the following: